-The Indian electric vehicle market is expected to grow at CAGR of 28.12% over the forecast period of 2017-2023.
+The Indian electric vehicle market is expected to grow at a CAGR of 28.12% over the forecast period of 2017-2023.
 Electric Vehicles are coming up as a more sustainable mode of commuting all around the world.
-The demand for electric vehicle in India is gaining pace due to favorable government policies so as to promote the use of electric vehicles.
+The demand for electric vehicles in India is gaining pace due to favorable government policies so as to promote the use of electric vehicles.
 The government has made several policies to initiate and promote the availability and usability of electric vehicles, thus promoting the growth of the market in India.
-However, lack of charging stations and high purchase costs will hinder the growing demand for these vehicles over the forecast period.
+However, the lack of charging stations and high purchase costs will hinder the growing demand for these vehicles over the forecast period.

 By end-user, the Indian electric vehicle market is segmented as public and private.
 Public vehicles held a significant market share due to favorable government policies supporting alternative fuel sources so as to reduce the dependence on fossil fuels.
-According to the Union Minister Anant Geete, the government is taking necessary measures to make the public transport system fully electric.
+According to Union Minister Anant Geete, the government is taking necessary measures to make the public transport system fully electric.
 Thus, this segment will see significant growth in the coming years.
-The demand for electric vehicles by the private sector will grow on account of provision of tax benefits and subsidies on purchase of private electric vehicles in the country.
+The demand for electric vehicles by the private sector will grow on account of the provision of tax benefits and subsidies on the purchase of private electric vehicles in the country.

 The India Electric Vehicle market has been analyzed through the following segments:

 Okinava Autotech Pvt.
 Ltd.

 Kinetic Green Energy and Power Solutions Ltd.